 File storage – You can store your files wherever you do your work so that everything is organized in one place.
 Drag and drop of files, advanced search capabilities, file upload, and feedback – everything can be done from a single place.

 Customer support – The customer support team at monday.com provides 24/7 support to customers.
 Daily webinars that guide you from everything from the basics to advanced workflows are provided by customer support.

 Pricing – Monday is priced at $6 per user per month.
 A free plan is offered for up to 2 users.
 The free trial period of monday.com is 14 days.

 ProProfs is among the preferred digital workflow tools that enable efficient online project management.
 It is a smart workflow automation tool that offers real-time updates on the project life cycle.
 The intuitive dashboard enables users to manage tasks, subtasks, and deadlines effortlessly.
 Seamless file sharing enables data-driven discussions anytime, anywhere.
 Custom workflows can be created as per unique business requirements.
 This tool enables seamless team collaboration via the cross-functional team management feature.

 Single source of truth – The intuitive dashboard provides a single point of view of project progress and status.
 Take one look at the project dashboard to see progress as it happens.
-Status of processes/projects, time spent on each task, whether there are any queries within the team – all in one quick glance at the dashboard.
+Status of processes/projects, time spent on each task, whether there are any queries within the team – all in one glance at the dashboard.
 Access projects in a single view, add users to any project, drag and drop projects to prioritize, and any time anywhere access with the intuitive dashboard.